Janspiry/Image-Super-Resolution-via-Iterative-Refinement/README.md

 python data/prepare_data.py  --path [dataset root]  --out celebahq --size 16,128 -l
 ```

-*Note: Above script can be used whether you have the vinilla high-resolution images or not.*
+*Note: Above script can be used whether you have the vanilla high-resolution images or not.*

 then you need to change the dataset config to your data path and image resolution: